 (9) Eat Naturally Gluten Free Foods

-If you’re stuck eating at the buffet, remember to pick up as many naturally gluten-free foods as possible.
-Fruits, packaged foods, hard boil eggs, salad bar, omelets, etc. all could be safe options in a pinch.
-I often pick food from the back of the serving container to ensure the least potential for cross contamination by other passengers.
+If you’re stuck eating at the buffet, pick up as many naturally gluten-free foods as possible.
+Fruits, packaged foods, hard boil eggs, salad, omelets, etc., all could be safe options in a pinch.

 How Cruise Lines Can Improve Handling of Special Diets